 This is the type of candy you make and soon enough you'll have the whole family asking for it (like my Christmas Cake Balls).
 It makes a great addition to a cookie platter and is perfect for gift giving.
 It is sure to become a Christmas tradition for your family!

-Christmas crack is a simple yet delicious holiday treat that contains nuts, chocolate, peanut butter, and more (depending what you want to put in!)
+Crockpot candy crack is a simple yet delicious treat that contains nuts, chocolate, peanut butter, and more (depending what you want to put in!)
+It's my favorite thing to make around the holidays since it's SUPER easy and delicious,

 Its addicting flavor will keep your loved ones coming back for "just one more piece'.